philtherobot/charge/README.md

 - Easily learn C++ programming and ignore compiler command-lines and build systems initially.
 - Quickly test an hypothesis.
 If you do not need to actually execute the script, it might now be even quicker and more powerful to use [Compiler Explorer](https://godbolt.org/).
 - Code a one-use script that will be more comfortable to write in C++ versus the other choices (Bash, Python, etc).
-- Get away from shell quoting, word splitting and quote removal issues.
+- Get away from shell quoting, word splitting and quote removal issues common with traditional shell languages.

 ## Requirements